 - Make ahead: Sausage and Caramelized Onion Mixture Can Be Made a Day in Advance.

 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
-If you want to publish this recipe please do not use the recipe, instead link directly back to this post.
+Do not publish this recipe without prior consent.
+To reference this recipe, please link directly to this post.